 Emerging Markets Risk: The strategy may invest in companies in emerging markets.
+When investing in emerging markets, the risks of investing in foreign securities generally are heightened.
 The economies and political environments of emerging market countries tend to be more unstable than those of developed countries, resulting in more volatile rates of return than the developed markets and substantially greater risk to investors.
 Emerging markets have unique risks that are greater than or in addition to investing in developed markets because emerging markets are generally smaller, less developed, less liquid, more volatile, more expensive to trade in, and generally have higher risks than the securities markets of the U.S. and other developed markets.
 Securities in emerging markets also may be less liquid than those in developed markets and foreigners are often limited in their ability to invest in, and withdraw assets from, these markets.
 The governments of emerging market countries may also be more unstable and more likely to impose capital controls, nationalize a company or industry, place restrictions on foreign ownership and on withdrawing sales proceeds of securities from the country, intervene in the financial markets, and/or impose burdensome taxes that could adversely affect prices of securities held by the strategy.
+Numerous emerging market countries have a history of, and continue to experience serious, and potentially continuing, economic and political challenges.
 There are also other risks of investing in emerging markets, such as greater political uncertainties, an economy's dependence on revenues from particular commodities or on international aid or development assistance, currency transfer restrictions, limited numbers of potential buyers and sellers for securities, trading suspensions, delays and disruptions in securities settlement procedures, and increased volatility and limited liquidity for emerging market securities.
-In addition, there may be less information available, or less reliable information available, to make investment decisions and accurately evaluate foreign securities.
+Emerging market countries often have less uniformity in accounting, auditing, financial reporting and recordkeeping requirements and less reliable clearance and settlement, registration and custodial procedures.
+In addition, there may be less information available, or less reliable information available, to make investment decisions and accurately evaluate securities of issuers in emerging markets than would be available about issuers in more developed capital markets.
 In certain emerging market countries, fraud and corruption may be more prevalent than in developed market countries, and investor protections may be more limited than those in other countries.
+It may be difficult to obtain or enforce legal judgments against non-U.S. companies and non-U.S. persons in foreign jurisdictions, either through the foreign judicial system or through a private arbitration process.
 The value of the strategy's investments in portfolio companies in emerging markets could be adversely impacted by these risks.